-Senate Bill No. 87, introduced by Senator Mizell, aims to amend the definitions of "commercial sexual activity" in Louisiana's laws regarding human trafficking and the trafficking of children for sexual purposes.
-The bill modifies R.S.
-14:46.2(C)(1) and 46.3(B) to provide a more consistent and comprehensive definition.
-Specifically, it expands the definition to include not only any sexual act but also any lewd or lascivious act performed when anything of value has been exchanged.
-Additionally, it clarifies that this includes the production or transmission of child sexual abuse materials or pornography.
+Senate Bill No. 87 aims to amend the definitions of "commercial sexual activity" in Louisiana law concerning human trafficking and the trafficking of children for sexual purposes.
+The bill introduces a more comprehensive definition that includes not only sexual acts but also lewd or lascivious acts, thereby broadening the scope of what constitutes commercial sexual activity.
+Specifically, it states that any sexual or lewd act performed when anything of value has been exchanged qualifies as commercial sexual activity, including the production or transmission of child sexual abuse materials or pornography.

 Statutes affected: